vercel/next.js/docs/upgrading.md

 ### SWC replacing Babel

-Next.js now uses Rust-based compiler, [SWC](https://swc.rs/) to compile JavaScript/TypeScript.
-This new compiler is up to 17x faster than Babel when compiling individual files and up to 5x faster than Fast Refresh.
+Next.js now uses a Rust-based compiler, [SWC](https://swc.rs/) to compile JavaScript/TypeScript.
+This new compiler is up to 17x faster than Babel when compiling individual files and allows for up to 5x faster Fast Refresh.

-Next.js provides full backward compatibility with applications that have [custom Babel configuration](https://nextjs.org/docs/advanced-features/customizing-babel-config).
+Next.js provides full backwards compatibility with applications that have [custom Babel configuration](https://nextjs.org/docs/advanced-features/customizing-babel-config).
 All transformations that Next.js handles by default like styled-jsx and tree-shaking of `getStaticProps` / `getStaticPaths` / `getServerSideProps` have been ported to Rust.

 When an application has a custom Babel configuration, Next.js will automatically opt-out of using SWC for compiling JavaScript/Typescript and will fall back to using Babel in the same way that it was used in Next.js 11.